pnlbwh/pnlNipype/pnlNiPypeTutorial.md

 pnl_epi --dwi Diffusion_b3000/sample-dwi-Ed.nii.gz --dwimask Diffusion_b3000/sample-dwi-tensor-mask.nii.gz --t2 strct/sample_T2-masked.nii.gz --t2mask strct/sample_T2-mask.nii.gz -o Diffusion_b3000/sample-dwi-epi.nii.gz
 ```

-* Since this takes a long time this is also available to be copied from the `Other` directory.
-Just be sure to copy both the `.nii.gz` and `.raw.gz` files for `sample-dwi-epi`
+* Since this takes a long time this is also available to be copied from the `Other` directory and will be called `sample-dwi-epi.nii.gz`.

 * If this is the first case that you are doing in a data set, and for this tutorial we can pretend that it is, you should check the glyphs of the case’s DTI because sometimes they are incorrect, which will lead to the tractography being incorrect as well.